-I find the claims made by many ads to be offensive to my intelligence, and I am not remotely interested in teeth whitening or novelty means of losing weight.
+I find the claims made by many ads (( “Obama wants you to go back to school!”, “Obama wants you to refinance your house!”, etc. )) to be offensive to my intelligence, and I am not remotely interested in teeth whitening or novelty means of losing weight (( If I was, I’d be talking to my doctor, not clicking an ad. )).
 Fad diets and colon cleansing are right out.

 No, I don’t want to punch the monkey or, for that matter, Osama bin Laden.
 I don’t want poorly-made faux Windows XP ads warning me that my registry isn’t optimized.
 I am certainly not the 1,000,000th visitor to a particular site, and I know I have not won any sort of prize.
 See “Free Lunch, No Such Thing As A”.
 Making them blink, flash, or vibrate around in ways that induce seizures will not make me click them.
 Sites that host such ads will likely have me take my eyeballs elsewhere.